Lake Huron Residence

 Original Sketch by Siamak Hariri

 The central space is a four-storey apex of cantilevered, stacked volumes.
-This stack features the main circulation as well as various communal areas, including a cinema, playroom and a double-height living room with the feature working space at the top.
+This stack features the main circulation, as well as various communal areas including a cinema, playroom, and a double-height living room, with the feature workspace at the top.

-Expansive panels of insulated glass measuring up to thirteen metres by three metres are joined with slender mullions to allow for spectacular, unobstructed, panoramic views of landscape, sky, and the sunset over Lake Huron.
+Expansive panels of insulated glass, measuring up to thirteen metres by three metres, are joined by slender mullions to allow for spectacular, unobstructed panoramic views of the landscape, sky, and sunsets over Lake Huron.

-The feature staircase is curved and made of a continuous ribbon of steel on the inside edge, with cantilevered treads of solid limestone radiating out.
+The feature staircase curves gracefully, formed by a continuous ribbon of steel along the inside edge, with cantilevered solid limestone treads radiating outward.

-Many of the building materials were locally sourced, including the Algonquin limestone, of which the majority of the structure is comprised.
+Many of the building materials were locally sourced, including Algonquin limestone, which comprises the majority of the structure.